kishorek/ColorThemeTester/README.md

 ColorThemeTester
 ================

-Play around with the app's colour theme from Kuler (COLOURlovers support soon).
+Play around with the app's colour theme from Kuler/COLOURlovers palettes.

 Note: Kuler API is no longer available for public.
-So you need to have one to test this.
-I will come up COLOURlovers replacement soon.
+So by default this demo uses COLOURlovers and you can switch to Kuler if you have the API access!

 Screenshots
 ===========